 But even after all this, if the inscription on monument says who it depicts and when that person died then surely this must be correct?
-Unfortunately, although the stonework showing a knight in armour is original, the pedestal on which it stands is from a much later date.
+Unfortunately, although the stonework showing a knight in armour is original, the inscription is from a much later date - in fact from when the monument was moved from its original location in the church in the nineteenth century.

+Brereton writes:

-Brereton writes: Until 1854 the effigy used to lie upon the floor of the north aisle under the fourth arch from the west end ...
+Until 1854 the effigy used to lie upon the floor of the north aisle under the fourth arch from the west end, but in that year it was removed to its present position at the west end of the north aisle, and placed upon an altar tomb erected by subscription.